learn-co-curriculum/rails-application-basics-readme/README.md

 # Creating Your First Rails Project

-_Before you continue, this assumes that you have Ruby, RubyGems, and Bundler installed on your system._
+_Before you continue, this assumes that you have Ruby, RubyGems, and Bundler installed on your system.
+Now is also the time to make sure you're doing development on a local computer.
+If you've been using the Learn In-Browser IDE, now is the time to transition off of it before heading further._

 ## Installing the Rails Gem for Local Users